longturn/freeciv21/docs/Modding/Tilesets/Tutorial/02_units.rst

 you created earlier.
 Download the following files and move them to the new folder:

 * :download:`aliens.png </_static/images/tileset-tutorial/aliens.png>` --- this is the same image as above.
-* :download:`aliens.spec` --- we'll go through it shortly.
+* :download:`aliens.spec` --- we will go through it shortly.

 The ``aliens.spec`` file tells Freeciv21 which sprites are in the image, and where in the grid.
 There is only one small change left to make the new sprites available in our tileset: we need to add the image to the